Ahmedanwer/awesome-ios/README.md

 ## Recommended SDK for bug and crash reporting [Instabug](https://goo.gl/hNadrZ)
 [![instabug-visual-repro-steps](https://user-images.githubusercontent.com/9888943/40109875-c6752bc0-58fe-11e8-9a01-98c1db295c8b.png)](https://try.instabug.com/awesomeios/?utm_source=awesomeios&utm_medium=spon&utm_content=banner)
-> We highly recommend integrating Instabug’s framework as they compiled a lot of great features in their SDK that provides useful and rich data with each bug/crash report.
+> Instabug has just released visual repro steps feature which will enable you to trace all the views that the user interacted with before the bug or the crash occurs.
+So you can reproduce bugs and fix it faster, We highly recommend integrating Instabug’s framework as they compiled a lot of great features in their SDK that provides useful and rich data with each bug/crash report.
-They removed the hassle of debugging as the SDK automatically attach screenshots, screen recordings, device details, network logs and repro-steps with each bug report which speeds up development process.
 Instabug is offering awesome-ios community an exclusive **15% discount** on all paid plans. [**Go to 5-minute installation guide.**](https://goo.gl/q93Qtd)🚀
 [![](https://goo.gl/A74z8Q)](https://instabug.com)

 # How to Use